henriksommerfeld/blog-hugo/content/article/2019-03-19-error-handling-with-fetch/index.md

 url: "error-handling-with-fetch"
 categories: ["Coding"]
 tags: [JavaScript, ReactJS]
-summary: "One thing that has struck me javascript's fetch function is that it often looks so simple.
+summary: "One thing that has struck me with Javascript's fetch function is that it often looks so simple.
 When I see the same thing in a pull request, I'm not overly impressed.
 No, just because this works on a sunny day doesn't mean you're done.
 You need error handling as well!"
 ogimage: "david-kovalenko-414249-unsplash_1500.jpg"
 draft: false
 ---